microsoft/component-detection/README.md

 1. Open this repo in VS Code
 1. A notification should popup to reopen the workspace in the container.
 If it doesn't, open the [`Command Palette`](https://code.visualstudio.com/docs/getstarted/tips-and-tricks#_command-palette) and type `Remote-Containers: Reopen in Container`.

-# A detector is marked as DefaultOff/Experimental.
-What does that mean?

-Detectors have 3 levels of "stability":
-* `DefaultOff`
-* `Experimental`
-* `Stable`

-DefaultOff detectors need to be explicitly enabled to run and produce a final graph output.
-Experimental detectors run by default but **will not** produce a final graph output.
-Stable detectors run and produce a final graph output by default.
-Here is how you can [enable default off/experimental](./docs/enable-default-off.md) detectors.
-The status of each detector can also be found [here](./docs/detectors/README.md)

 # Telemetry

 By default, telemetry will output to your output file path and will be a JSON blob.
 No data is submitted to Microsoft.